mukaiizawa/Paren/man/man3/sp-return.md

     (return VALUE)

 # DESCRIPTION
-The special operator `return` terminates the current function context and returns VALUE.
+The special-operator `return` terminates the current function context and returns `VALUE`.

 # RETURN VALUE
-Returns the VALUE.
+Returns the `VALUE`.

 # EXAMPLES